-III.
-3D RECONSTRUCTION FROM VIDEO SEQUENCES
+2. 3D RECONSTRUCTION FROM VIDEO SEQUENCES

-Here, we simply review the 3D reconstruction algorithm described in Ma et. al's book [12].
+Here, we simply introduce the 3D reconstruction algorithm proposed in Ma et. al's book12 on which our experiments are based.
 When developing a stereo vision algorithm for registration, the requirements for accuracy vary from those of standard stereo algorithms used for 3D reconstruction.
 For example, a multi-pixel disparity error in an area of low texture, such as a white wall, will result in significantly less intensity error in the registered image than the same disparity error in a highly textured area.
 In particular, edges and straight lines in the scene need to be rendered correctly.

-The 3D reconstruction algorithm is implemented using the following steps.
-First, geometric features are detected automatically in each individual images.
+The 3D reconstruction algorithm is implemented using the following steps.12 First, geometric features are detected automatically in each individual images.
 Secondly, feature correspondence is established across all the images.
 Then the camera motion is retrieved and the camera is calibrated.
 Finally the Euclidean structure of the scene is recovered.

-A. Feature selection
+2.1.
+Feature selection

 The first step in 3D reconstruction is to select candidate features in all images for tracking across different views.
-Ma et al. [12] use point feature in reconstruction which is measured by Harris' criterion, where $\mathbf{x} = [x, y]^T$ is a candidate feature, $C(\mathbf{x})$ is the quality of the feature, k is a pre-chosen constant parameter and G is a 2×2 matrix that depends on \mathbf{x} , given by

-$$C(\mathbf{x}) = \det(G) + k \times \operatorname{trace}^{2}(G) \tag{1}$$ where $W(\mathbf{x})$ is a rectangular window centered at \mathbf{x} and I_x and I_y are the gradients along the x and y directions which can be obtained by convolving the image I with the derivatives of a pair of Gaussian filters.
+Ma et al^{12} use point feature in reconstruction which is measured by Harris' criterion, where $\mathbf{x} = [x, y]^T$ is a candidate feature, $C(\mathbf{x})$ is the quality of the feature, k is a pre-chosen constant parameter and G is a 2×2 matrix that depends on \mathbf{x} , given by where $W(\mathbf{x})$ is a rectangular window centered at \mathbf{x} and I_x and I_y are the gradients along the x and y directions which can be obtained by convolving the image I with the derivatives of a pair of Gaussian filters.
 The size of the window can be decided by the designer, for example 7×7 .
 If $C(\mathbf{x})$ exceeds a certain threshold, then the point \mathbf{x} is selected as a candidate point feature.